[Last updated September 24th, 2018]

 With our user tab, you can learn who’s been great about commenting on your posts, tweeting (or retweeting) your content, or loves to talk about you on public accounts.

-You can also add tags to customize your relationships with these users.
+You can also add labels to customize your relationships with these users.
 In the image above, created the tab “contentprovider” to people I regram (with permission of course).

 When you click on a user’s name on this list, you can get more scoop on them, including a history of their interactions with your account.